BERLIN —

 In coming weeks, the phone will start selling in China, Singapore, Vietnam, Taiwan, Indonesia and Malaysia.
 Mr. Elop, who used to run Microsoft’s business software division before taking over the helm at Nokia, said sales of the Lumia 900 through AT&T Wireless in the United States had so far exceeded the company’s expectations.

 Nokia was taking steps, Mr. Elop said, to increase the available stocks of the cellphones, some of which were running out amid strong demand.
-In Britain, however, Mr. Elop said Nokia was encountering difficulty raising awareness for Lumia, which was being overshadowed by Apple’s iPhone and handsets running Google’s Android operating system.
+In Britain, however, Mr. Elop said Nokia was encountering difficulty raising awareness for Lumia, which was being overshadowed by Apple’s

 Mr. Elop said Nokia planned to increase advertising expenditures for Lumia in the second quarter, without giving specifics.
 To combat the erosion of Nokia’s basic cellphone business, Nokia will incorporate features like proxy browsing, an accelerated Internet browser commonly found on more expensive handsets, into its least expensive models.